0-ali/twitter-card-backdoor/README.md

 #### Step 3: Validate your card using the Twitter Validator Tool:
-Once you have added the meta tags and published your page, copy and paste the page URL into the [Twitter Card Validator](https://cards-dev.twitter.com/validator) and then click **Preview Card**.
+Once you have added the meta tags and published the page, copy and paste the URL into the [Twitter Card Validator](https://cards-dev.twitter.com/validator) and then click **Preview Card**.

 ![F156985](https://cdn.rawgit.com/xc0d3rz/Abstract-jekyll/c690ee51/img/Screenshot_at_2017-02-02_23_41_50.png)